Home » AC Repair Sugar Land FAQ

 (Q) Is it necessary to add refrigerant to the AC system every year?

 (A) Once an AC system is properly charged, there is no need to add or remove refrigerant unless the system has a leak.

-(A) Yes, both condensate lines of the AC system are in the same spot, just make sure that the water is dripping through the primary line, not the secondary.
+(A) Yes, both condensate lines of the AC system are in the same spot.
+Just make sure that the water is dripping through the primary line, and not the secondary.

 (Q) Why is water dripping near the soffit vent when the AC unit is running?